Election-Tech-Initiative/electionguard/docs/index.md

 #

-![Microsoft Defending Democracy Program: ElectionGuard][election-guard-banner]

-???+ abstract "ElectionGuard Pilot Partners"
-     In the Franklin County 2022 General Election, voters participated in a pilot of ElectionGuard technology.
-The ElectionGuard partners included:

-     * [Hart InterCivic](https://www.hartintercivic.com/hart-and-microsoft-announce-partnership-to-make-elections-more-secure-verifiable/) integrated ElectionGuard software into their Verity® scanner for this election.
-Hart is the first major voting system manufacturer in the United States to provide independent verifiability.
-This pilot is part of their continued commitment to voting technology innovation that results in higher levels of voter confidence in the election process.

-     * The [Microsoft Democracy Forward](https://www.microsoft.com/en-us/corporate-responsibility/democracy-forward) program works to protect democratic processes through open and secure technologies.
-Microsoft sponsored the creation of the open-source software tools for ElectionGuard.

-     * [InfernoRed](https://www.infernored.com/work/microsoft-electionguard) is a premier independent software company that developed the open-source ElectionGuard SDK.

-     * The [MITRE](https://electionintegrity.mitre.org/verifier/) National Election Security Lab conducts cybersecurity assessments and testing to assist with securing election infrastructure.
-MITRE built a publicly available, independent verifier for ElectionGuard and verified the election results.

-     * [Enhanced Voting](https://www.enhancedvoting.com/projects/) creates voting solutions that are secure, easy-to-use, and accessible to all.
-They built the public website where voters checked their confirmation codes and hosted the ElectionGuard data package for the pilot.

-     * [Center for Civic Design](https://www.civicdesign.org) brought their design, research, and communication skills to collecting feedback from voters during the pilot election.

-!!! info "Idaho Pilot Information"
-    If you are looking for information on the ElectionGuard Pilot in Preston, Idaho, click [here][IdahoPage]
+![Election Tech Initiative: ElectionGuard][election-guard-banner]

 ## What is ElectionGuard?

-ElectionGuard is an **open source** software development kit (SDK) that makes voting more secure, transparent and accessible.
+ElectionGuard is an **open source** software development kit (SDK) that improves confidence and participation in elections.
 It is designed for election system vendors to incorporate [end-to-end verifiability][glossary-end-to-end-verifiable] into their systems and any interested organization to perform and publish [post-election audits][glossary-post-election-audit].

 !!! info "New to ElectionGuard?"
     Welcome!
 Thanks for your interest.
 Trying to figure out how to help and learn?
 If you're a developer, head over to the [**developer getting started**][develop-getting-started].
 If you want to help and aren't a developer, all kinds of help with documentation, outreach, and advocacy is welcomed.
 Follow [**discussions**][election-guard-discussions], join the [**office hours**][weekly-office-hours], and check out the [**roadmap**][roadmap] to see where it's intended to go.

-![Voting][casting-ballot]

 ## Open-Source